TurkischeBaklava/TurkischeBaklava.github.io/_tabs/about.md

 * I have watched most of British comedies.

-* I have traveled more than 25 countries so far, lived in Poland 5 months and the UK for a year.
+* I have traveled more than 25 countries so far, lived in Poland five months and the UK for a year.